MHT-CET Maths · Indefinite Integration

 Why this matters

 26 PYQs and the chapter's HARDEST pocket — 25 of the 26 are HARD.
-These are the integrals that decide a top score.
-Four named techniques cover almost all of them: Weierstrass t = tan(x/2) for 1/(a+b sin x); divide-by-cos² for 1/(a+b sin²x); the fractional-power tan trick for cos/sin power products; and writing a numerator as 'denominator + its derivative'.
-Learn to RECOGNISE which of the four a question wants — that recognition is the whole skill.
+These are the integrals that decide a top score, and they lean on the standard arctan/log forms you met in Rational Functions & Partial Fractions.
+Six named techniques cover almost all of them: Weierstrass t = tan(x/2) for 1/(a+b sin x); divide-by-cos² for 1/(a+b sin²x) (and tan x = t for the 2x version); the product-of-sines split for 1/(sin(x−a)sin(x−b)); the trig-to-partial-fraction bridge when a substitution makes it rational; the fractional-power tan trick for cos/sin power products; and writing a numerator as 'denominator + its derivative'.
+Learn to RECOGNISE which one a question wants — that recognition is the whole skill.

 The Half-Angle (Weierstrass) Substitution